oksktank/react-native-pure-chart/README.md

 # React Native Pure Chart

-Pure chart not using svg or ART but only use `react-native` components.<br/>(You don't have to import anything else like `react-native link` or add `ART` to your project)
+Pure chart not using svg or ART but only use `react-native` components.<br/>(You don't have to import drawing library with `react-native link` or add `ART` to your project!)
 ## [Demo]
 ![alt text](https://raw.githubusercontent.com/oksktank/react-native-pure-chart/master/examples/sample.gif)